Belmont University Scholarships (2025–2026)

 Who qualifies for in-state vs. out-of-state rates?

-Belmont is private, so tuition is the same for every student regardless of residency.
+Belmont is private, so tuition is the same for all students, no matter where they live.

 How much do most families actually pay?